AviranLab/patteRNA/README.md

 All available options are accessible via `patteRNA -h` as listed below.
 Recommendations (when applicable) are given in the option caption.
 Note that switches, i.e. boolean options that do not need arguments, have defaults set to `False`.

 ```
+usage: patteRNA [-h] [--version] [-f fasta] [--reference] [-v] [-l] [-k]
+                [--KL-div] [-e] [-i] [-nt] [--model] [--config] [--motif]
+                [--hairpins] [--posteriors] [--viterbi] [--HDSL] [--nan]
+                [--no-prompt] [--GMM] [--no-cscores] [--min-cscores]
+                [--batch-size]
+                probing output

+Rapid mining of RNA secondary structure motifs from profiling data.

-mandatory arguments:
+positional arguments:
   probing               FASTA-like file of probing data.
-The type of assay is
-                       automatically detected based on the filename extension.
-                       Extensions currently supported are [.shape, .pars,
-                       .dms].
   output                Output directory

 optional arguments:
   -h, --help            show this help message and exit
   --version             show program's version number and exit
+  -f fasta, --fasta fasta
-  -f , --fasta         FASTA file of RNA sequences (default: None)
+                        FASTA file of RNA sequences (default: None)
   --reference           FASTA-like file of reference RNA secondary structures
                         in dot-bracket notation. (default: None)
   -v, --verbose         Print progress (default: False)
   -l, --log             Log transform input data (default: False)
-  --no-cscores         Do not compute c-scores during scoring (default: False)
-  --config             Config parameters in YAML format.
-Has priority over CLI
-                       options (default: None)
   -k                    Number of Gaussian components per pairing state in the
                         GMM model.
 By default, K is determined automatically
                         using Bayesian Information Criteria.
 If K <= 0,
                         automatic detection is enabled.
 Increasing K manually
                         will make the model fit the data tighter but could
                         result in overfitting.
 Fitted data should always be
-                       visually inspected after training to gauge if the model
+                        visually inspected after training to gauge if the
-                       is adequate (default: -1)
+                        model is adequate (default: -1)
-  -d , --min-density   Transcripts with data density below this threshold will
-                       be rejected from analysis.
-Valid range is 0 to 1.
-For
-                       example, 0.5 means that only transcripts containing
-                       less than 50% missing values will be used. (default: 0)
   --KL-div              Minimum Kullback–Leibler divergence criterion for
                         building the training set.
 The KL divergence measures
                         the difference in information content between the full
                         dataset and the training set.
 The smaller the value,
                         the more representative the training set will be with
                         respect to the full dataset.
-However, this will produce
+However, this will
-                       a larger training set and increase both runtime and RAM
+                        produce a larger training set and increase both
-                       consumption during training. (default: 0.01)
+                        runtime and RAM consumption during training. (default:
+                        0.001)
-  -e , --epsilon       Convergence criterion (default: 0.0001)
+  -e , --epsilon        Convergence criterion (default: 0.01)
-  -i , --maxiter       Maximum number of training iterations (default: 100)
+  -i , --maxiter        Maximum number of training iterations (default: 250)
   -nt , --n-tasks       Number of parallel processes.
 By default all available
                         CPUs are used (default: -1)
-  --model              Trained .pickle GMMHMM model (default: None)
+  --model               Trained .json model (version 2.0+ models only)
+                        (default: None)
+  --config              Currently unsupported (default: None)
   --motif               Score target motif declared using an extended dot-
                         bracket notation.
-Paired and unpaired bases are denoted
+Paired and unpaired bases are
-                       using parentheses '()' and dots '.', respectively.
-A
+                        denoted using parentheses '()' and dots '.',
-                       stretch of consecutive characters is declared using the
+                        respectively.
+A stretch of consecutive characters is
-                       format <char>{<from>, <to>}.
-Can be used in conjunction
+                        declared using the format <char>{<from>, <to>}.
+Can be
-                       with --mask to modify the expected underlying sequence
+                        used in conjunction with --mask to modify the expected
-                       of pairing states. (default: None)
+                        underlying sequence of pairing states. (default: None)
-  --path               Expected sequence of numerical pairing states for the
-                       motif with 0=unpaired and 1=paired nucleotides.
-A
-                       stretch of consecutive states is declared using the
-                       format <state>{<from>, <to>}.
-Can be used in
-                       conjunction with --motif to apply sequence constraints.
-                       (default: None)
-  --forbid-N-pairs     Pairs involving a N are considered invalid.
-Must be
-                       used in conjunction with --motif to take
+  --hairpins            Score a representative set of hairpins (stem lengths 4
+                        to 15; loop lengths 3 to 10).
+Automatically enabled
+                        when the --HDSL flag is used.
+This flag overrides any
-                       effect (default: False)
+                        motif syntaxes provided via --motif. (default: False)
   --posteriors          Output the posterior probabilities of pairing states
                         (i.e. the probability Trellis) (default: False)
   --viterbi             Output the most likely sequence of pairing states for
                         entire transcripts (i.e. Viterbi paths) (default:
                         False)
+  --HDSL                Use scores a representative set of hairpins (stem
+                        lengths 4 to 15; loop lengths 3 to 10) to quantify
+                        structuredness across the input data.
+This flag
+                        overrides any motif syntaxes provided via --motif and
+                        also activates --posteriors (default: False)
-  --NAN                If NaN are considered informative in term of pairing
+  --nan                 If NaN are considered informative in term of pairing
                         state, use this flag.
 However, note that this can lead
                         to unstable results and is therefore not recommended
+                        if data quality is low or long runs of NaN exist in
+                        the data (default: False)
+  --no-prompt           Do not prompt a question if existing output files
+                        could be overwritten.
+Useful for automation using
+                        scripts or for running patteRNA on computing servers
                         (default: False)
-  --no-prompt          Do not prompt a question if existing output files could
-                       be overwritten.
-Useful for automation using scripts or
-                       for running patteRNA on computing servers (default:
+  --GMM                 Train a Gaussian Mixture Model (GMM) during training
+                        instead of a Discretized ObservationModel (DOM)
+                        (default: False)
+  --no-cscores          Suppress the computation of c-scores during the
-                       False)
+                        scoring phase (default: False)
+  --min-cscores         Minimum number of scores to sample during construction
+                        of null distributions to usefor c-score normalization
+                        (default: 1000)
+  --batch-size          Number of transcripts to process at once using a pool
+                        of parallel workers (default: 100)
 ```

 ### Inputs
 patteRNA uses a FASTA-like convention for probing data (see this [example file](sample_data/weeks_set.shape)).
 As patteRNA learns from data, non-normalized data can be used directly.
 Also, patteRNA fully supports negatives and zero values, even when applying a log-transformation to the data (via the `-l` flag).
 We recommend to **not** artificially set negative values to 0.
-Also, non available values must be set to `NA` or `nan` and **not to `-999`**.
+Missing data values must be set to `nan`, `NA` or `-999`.

-The type of experimental assay is automatically detected using the `<probing>` filename extension.
-Currently supported extensions are listed [here](docs/supported_extensions.md).

 ### Training a model on a new dataset

 By default, patteRNA will learn its model from the data.
 Run an example training phase using the command:

 ```
-patteRNA sample_data/weeks_set.shape test -vl
+patteRNA sample_data/weeks_set.shape sample_output -vl
 ```

 > If you ran the test during installation, you will be prompted about overwriting files in the existing directory `test`.
-Answer `yes`.
+Answer `y`/`yes`.
 Note that in this example we run patteRNA in verbose-mode (`-v`) and we log transform (`-l`) the input data.

-This command will generate an output folder `test` in the current directory which contains:
+This command will generate an output folder `sample_output` in the current directory which contains:

 - A log file: `<date>.log`
-- Parameters of the trained model (not meant to be read by humans): `trained_model.pickle`
+- Trained model: `trained_model.json`
-- A plot of the fitted data: `fit.png`
+- A plot of the fitted data: `fit.png`/`fit.svg`
-- A plot of the model's log-likelihood convergence: `logL.png`
+- A plot of the model's log-likelihood convergence: `logL.png`/`logL.svg`

 ### Scoring motifs
-patteRNA currently supports structural motifs (via [`--motif`](#motifs) or [`--path`](#paths)) that contain no gaps.
+patteRNA supports structural motifs (via [`--motif`](#motifs) or [`--path`](#paths)) that contain no gaps.
 These options can be used in conjunction with training to perform both training and scoring using a single command.
 However, we recommend to train patteRNA first and use the trained model in subsequent searches for motifs.
-The trained model is saved in `trained_model.pickle` and can be loaded using the flag `--model`.
+The trained model is saved in `trained_model.json` and can be loaded using the flag `--model`.

 #### Motifs <a name="motifs"></a>
 Standard motifs (flag `--motif`) can be declared using an extended dot-bracket notation where stretches of consecutive repeats are denoted by curly brackets.
 For instance, an hairpin of stem size 4 and loop size 5 can be declared by `((((.....))))` (full form) or alternatively `({4}.{5}){4}` (short form).
 Curly brackets can also be used to indicate stretches of varying length using the convention `{<from>,<to>}`.
 For example, all loops of size 2 to 7 can be declared as `.{2,7}`.
 By default, RNA sequences are used to ensure a scored region sequence is compatible with the folding of the motif.
 RNA sequences must be provided in a FASTA file inputted using the option `-f <FASTA.fa>`.
 See [example commands](#examples).

 #### Paths <a name="paths"></a>
-As an alternative to `--motif`, or in conjunction with it, an expected sequence of numerical pairing state can be used via the flag `--path`, with 0 and 1 representing unpaired and paired nucleotides, respectively.
+As an alternative to `--motif`, an expected sequence of numerical pairing state can be used via the flag `--path`, with 0 and 1 representing unpaired and paired nucleotides, respectively.
 Similar to [`--motif`](#motifs), short form notation can be used for stretches of identical pairing states, e.g. `1111000001111` can be denoted `1{4}0{5}1{4}`.
 Curly brackets can also be used to indicate stretches of varying length using the convention `{<from>,<to>}`.
 If `--path` is used in conjunction to `--motif`, then it is used as a mask on top of the declared motif.
 This can be useful when it is known that specific nucleotides do not behave under the expected model, for example a single nucleotide being paired based on the dot-bracket notation but that generates SP data more consistent with an unpaired nucleotide.

 #### Output
 Scored motifs are available in the file `scores.txt` in the output directory.
 This file contains the following columns:

 - Transcript name
-- Motif start position (uses a 0-based encoding)
+- Motif start position (uses a 1-based encoding)
-- Motif end position (ends not included)
 - Motif score
 - Motif c-score
 - Motif in dot-bracket notation
-- Motif in numerical state-sequence (i.e. path) encoded as 0/1 for unpaired/paired bases, respectively.
 - RNA sequence at the motif's location
+- Path in binary notation (if `--path` used in conjunction with `--motif`)

 ### Additional outputs
 #### Viterbi path